How Many Versions of iOS Should My App Support?

 Selective Feature Offerings

-Since my last several projects have been more advanced, I've chosen to use some of the latest technologies and have come to the conclusion, based on high iOS adoption rates, that I'd be reaching the vast majority of iOS users if I support the two most recent major operating system versions, iOS 5 and 6.
+Potential pitfalls aside, I've chosen to use some of the latest technologies in my latest projects and have come to the conclusion, based on high iOS adoption rates, that I'd be reaching the vast majority of iOS users if I support the two most recent major operating system versions, iOS 8 and 9.
 From what I've seen, the prevailing wisdom seems to be that you really can't go wrong if you support iOS for the prior year.
 Apple’s faithful supporters tend to be an eager bunch and will upgrade if they can, unless there’s a really good reason not to, which rarely seems to be the case.
-I know what you’re all thinking...
-Apple’s maps.
-In reality, they were the perfect solution for my latest project and offered more than Google maps could for my particular need, so don’t be afraid.
-Upgrade!
+You can be confident that you’ll still be reaching the vast majority of your audience